top of page

 Your voice is a crucial part of this work.

 YWCA Helena stands strong in its mission to bringing us closer in ensuring peace, justice, freedom, and dignity for all.
-As we endeavor with you to raise the voice of those who are silenced, we wholeheartedly encourage you to engage in the below actions.
-We've attached a resource at the bottom of this email to help you interrupt language and behaviors that exclude transgender and queer individuals.
+We endeavor with you to raise the voice of those who are silenced.
+We've included a resource to help you interrupt language and behaviors that exclude transgender and queer individuals.